Old Smokehouses

 Old Polish Smokehouse

 The eastern part of Poland (what is now Lithuania) became very famous for its smoked products.
-There was a popular square tower shaped smokehouse with a side of 6.5 foot (2 m) and 20 ft (6 m) in height.
-The fire pit was located outside and a trench was delivering smoke into the smokehouse.
+There was a popular square, tower-shaped smokehouse with a side of 6.5 feet (2 m) and 20 feet (6 m) in height.
+The fire pit was located outside, and a trench delivered smoke into the smokehouse.
 The top part of the tower contained screened openings that provided ventilation and a means for the smoke to escape.
 Those openings had hinged covers on the outside and allowed smoke control by serving as a damper.
 Due to its height and a separate fire pit, the smokehouse was able to provide natural cold smoke.
-This is the best possible design for a smokehouse, and is reflected in hundreds of home made smokers or industrial units.
+This is the best possible design for a smokehouse and is reflected in hundreds of homemade smokers or industrial units.
 They all employ a separately standing fire pit/smoke generator.

 It is not easy to improve the simple but practical design of the XV-century smokehouses.
-They were square chambers, with a steep chimney in the shape of a pyramid.
-There were no windows, just a door and screened openings just below the roof to stop insects, provide ventilation and a route to allow smoke to escape.
+They were square chambers with a steep chimney in the shape of a pyramid.
+There were no windows, just a door and screened openings just below the roof to stop insects and provide ventilation and a route to allow smoke to escape.
 The door had a lock to safeguard the meats from thieves and animals.
-Below the roof there were beams with hooks where the meat was hung.
+Below the roof, there were beams with hooks where the meat was hung.
 The dimensions varied from 10 – 100 sq feet of floor space and 10 – 18 ft in height.

 Home Chimney Smoker

-In some European homes a chimney was a part of the smokehouse.
-The simplest chimney design was climbing up on the roof and hanging meats on smoke sticks right on top of the chimney.
-The serious drawback was the meat had to accept any kind of smoke that the fire created in the wood stove.
+In some European homes, a chimney was a part of the smokehouse.
+The simplest chimney design was to climb up on the roof and hang meats on smoke sticks right on top of the chimney.
+The serious drawback was that the meat had to accept any kind of smoke that the fire created in the wood stove.

 chimney smokehouse